JavaScript is required

 How to connect clauses and sentences in Korean - Banner

-You've probably noticed that Korean sentences don't just stack up one after another like English does.
+As a Korean learner, you've probably noticed that Korean sentences don't just stack up one after another like English does.
 Korean has this whole system of connector endings that glue clauses together in ways that feel totally different from how we do things in English.
 These endings attach directly to verbs and adjectives, letting you build complex thoughts without needing separate conjunction words every time.
 Pretty cool how it works once you get the hang of it.

-What Korean connector endings actually do
+What Korean connector endings do

 Korean connector endings are grammatical particles that attach to the end of verb stems or adjective stems to link clauses together.
 They replace what English does with words like "and," "but," "so," and "because."
-Instead of using standalone conjunction words between two sentences, Korean smooshes the connector right onto the end of the first clause's verb or adjective.
+Instead of using standalone conjunction words between two sentences, Korean smooshes the connector right onto the end of the first clause's verb or adjective .

 Here's the thing about how Korean connector endings work.
 When you want to say "I ate lunch and went to school" in Korean, you don't put a separate word for "and" between the two actions.
 You modify the verb "ate" by adding the connector ending ~고 directly to its stem.
 The sentence becomes "점심을 먹고 학교에 갔어요" (jeomsimeul meokgo hakgyoe gasseoyo).
 The connector ~고 attaches to the verb stem 먹 (meok, to eat), creating 먹고 (meokgo, eat and).

-This system exists because Korean grammar fundamentally structures sentences differently than English.
+This system exists because Korean grammar fundamentally structures sentences differently from English.
 Korean is an SOV (subject-object-verb) language, meaning the verb always comes at the end of a clause.
 The connector endings evolved as a natural way to chain these verb-final clauses together while maintaining grammatical flow.

 The basic Korean connector endings you need to know